-Student Life creates spaces for students to engage with peers both formally and informally outside of the classroom.
+Student Experience & Engagement (SEE) creates spaces for students to engage with peers both formally and informally outside of the classroom.
 Community Programs specifically looks at ways we can bring the Barnard community together to celebrate & collaborate.
 We also are continuously looking for opportunities to grow to provide spaces and resources for specific student communities, as well as for our campus wide community.
 Specific initiatives include:

-Hosting small and large-scale programs that focus on self-care, community support, and connecting students to Student Life.
+Hosting small and large-scale programs that focus on self-care, community support, and connecting students to SEE.

 Serving as the agent for Millie the Bear.
 Interested in having her at your event?
 Complete the Millie request form.